 You probably knew that Cartier is going to charge you an arm and leg because of their branding.
 So, let’s put things into perspective and perform side by side comparisons against some of my recommended vendors.
 Once you see what the other jewelers are charging for their products, you will realize how excessive Cartier’s premiums are.

-Guess how much the proposal ring at EnchantedDiamonds.com cost?
-With a more well-cut center diamond, the entire purchase comes up to $3,340 ($2,340 + $1,000).
-That’s less than half of what was paid for the Cartier ring and we gotten a diamond with bigger carat size and optical performance.
+Guess how much the proposal ring at BrianGavinDiamonds.com cost?
+With a better clarity and more well-cut center diamond, the entire purchase only comes up to $3,530 ($2,521 + $1,017).
+That’s half of what was paid for the Cartier ring and we have gotten a diamond with bigger carat size and brilliance too.

 Comparison #2 – Cartier vs. James Allen